waikato-llm/ldc-google/plugins/google-translate.md

   -t TARGET_LANG, --target_lang TARGET_LANG
                         The language to translate the text into. (default:
                         None)
+  --split_lines         Whether to split the text on new lines rather than
+                        presenting it as a single item to translate. (default:
+                        False)
   -L {any,instruction,input,output,content}, --location {any,instruction,input,output,content}
                         Which data use for counting tokens; pairs: any,instruction,input,output, pretrain: any,content,